Nordix/bpfjit-netbsd/README.md

 bpfjit depends on sljit: https://github.com/zherczeg/sljit/

 This repo contains the bpfjit files and their history extracted from the NetBSD repo at https://github.com/NetBSD/src.
-The files are patched to be able to build using the latest sljit.
-See the script `update.sh` for details about how the file history is extracted.
+The files are patched to be able to build using the latest version of sljit.
+There are also some changes to be able to use this library together with libpcap.

+See the script `update.sh` for details about how the file history is extracted, and the patch files in `patches/` for reason of each change.

 ## Build using Make